 Does this template look useful to you?
 Contact us at firstname.lastname@example.org and we can get you started with this!

-Now on Thursday (19/3) at 16:00 CET we have an upcoming webinar to learn how to setup an assembly and let rules and logic automatically place components in DynaMaker.
+On Thursday (19/3) at 16:00 CET we have an upcoming webinar to learn how to set up an assembly and let rules and logic automatically place components in DynaMaker.
 Please join in by sending an email to email@example.com or read more about our other upcoming webinars at our open webinars page.